The origins of sexual jealousy remain contentious among researchers.

 Sexual jealousy is among the more complicated human phenomenons.

-Dr. Christopher Ryan is the co-author of the 2010 bestseller Sex at Dawn: The Prehistoric Origins of Modern Sexuality, cited by many as one of the most important books on sex and sexuality to emerge in the past fifty years.
+Dr. Christopher Ryan is the co-author of the 2010 bestseller Sex at Dawn: The Prehistoric Origins of Modern Sexuality.
+Dr. Ryan’s book is one of the most important books on sex and sexuality to emerge in the past fifty years.

 In opposition to what the authors see as the ‘standard narrative’ of human sexual evolution, [the authors of Sex At Dawn] contend having multiple sexual partners was common and accepted in the environment of evolutionary adaptedness.

-According to the book, sexual interactions strengthened the bond of trust in the groups; far from causing jealousy, social equilibrium and reciprocal obligation was strengthened by playful sexual interactions.
+According to the book, sexual interactions strengthened the bond of trust in the groups; far from causing jealousy, social equilibrium and reciprocal obligation, strengthens by playful sexual interactions.

-And thus, one could argue that all jealousy is influenced by society and culture, rather than our biology as humans, and that retroactive jealousy is a by-product of growing up in sexually-repressed, sex-negative societies, unlike those of our distant ancestors.
+Jealousy is more of an influence by society and culture, rather than our biology as humans.
+And that retroactive jealousy is a by-product of growing up in sexually repressed, sex-negative societies, unlike those of our distant ancestors.